jsmarier-courses/midterm-project-morganpaiine/mpad2003_midterm_morganpaine.md

 I chose those variables because I was interested in seeing the contrast between wards and exploring the difference in complete requests.
 This chart can be shown below:
 ![](Pivot-with-numbers.png)<br>
-*Figure 6: Showing a Pivot Table with the values being in numbers* I noticed that while this shows me exact data of what I was looking for, I wanted a version that was easier to understand, making understanding the data quicker and more accessible.
+*Figure 7: Showing a Pivot Table with the values being in numbers*

+I noticed that while this shows me exact data of what I was looking for, I wanted a version that was easier to understand, making understanding the data quicker and more accessible.
 That’s when I thought of using % instead of default in the ‘show as’ section.
 Once I changed this to ‘% of row’ I was much happier with the table as I was able to really see who was leading in resolved service requests as a percentage, rather than a value, which is a much better comparison for this data story.
 See the new chart below:

 ![](Pivot-with-percent.png)<br>
-*Figure 7: Pivot table after converting to percentages.*
+*Figure 8: Pivot table after converting to percentages.*

 For the chart, this is where I found myself struggling.
 I wanted to make something that was a clear representation of the variance of incomplete requests per ward.
 The axis is where the problem lies.
 If I were to include all three series (Resolved, Active, Cancelled) the product would look completely unreadable with the “Resolved” category taking up the majority of space.

 To solve this, I decided to only include Active and Cancelled as series.
 This created a chart where the Y-axis has room to show a more understandable picture.
 I find this chart is readable and even though "Complete" is not present, I believe it is implied and this directs the charts focus to the part of the data I want to focus on: the unresolved cases.

 The chart I decided on is found here:
 ![](Exploratory-Chart.png)<br>
-*Figure 8: Exploratory Chart showing percentages of incomplete requests per ward.*
+*Figure 9: Exploratory Chart showing percentages of incomplete requests per ward.*

 I decided on a stacked column chart because as stated in chapter 5 section 5.2 of 'Power from Data!'
 "The stacked bar chart is a preliminary data analysis tool used to show segments of totals" (Government of Canada, 2021).
 This is what I wanted to achieve by showing both cancelled and ongoing requests as seperate division of a whole (incomplete requests).

 While viewing both the dataset and the chart, I noticed that while there are no extreme outliers, there are differences between wards that should be noted.
 The highest active comes from ward-less request at 21.17%, and the lowest incomplete comes from Ward 3 at 5.95%.
 Realizing that the ward-less requests being the highest may make sense considering they may be much larger issues that need inter-city collaboration.
+Ward 18 shows the highest percentage of unresolved cases within a certain ward (15.92%).
 Ward 3's percentage is very low considering the average active cases per ward, in percentages, is: 10.44%
 The equation I used to find this can be found here:

 ``` r